niklasnolte/monotonic_tests/README.md

 # Experiments for "Expressive Monotonic Networks"

+## Environment
-Before starting, create a conda environment with the requirements.txt
+First, create a conda environment with the `requirements.yml`.
+Sometimes conda environments might be a pain.
+What you need is pytorch(1.12), numpy, tqdm, torchvision(0.13), pandas and scikit-learn.
+Earlier torch versions also work, but torchvision needs to be at least 0.12, since ResNet weights have a different API in earlier versions.

+## Running experiments
 We provide the data for BlogFeedback, COMPAS and LoanDefaulter datasets in the `data` folder.
 Simply running `blogfeedback[_mini].py`, `compas.py` and `loan[_mini].py` will train the models and print out results.